-The Bandsmen's Memorial Rotunda, a well known landmark in the Christchurch Botanic Gardens, is to be repaired and strengthened.
+The Bandsmen's Memorial Rotunda is a well-known landmark in the Christchurch Botanic Gardens.

 Designed by S. and A. Luttrell Brothers, one of the leading firms of architects at the time, the Bandsmen's Memorial was officially opened by MP Sir Heaton Rhodes in September 1926.

-Repairing the rotunda will ensure it can once again become a popular venue for a wide range of musical entertainment, from brass bands, pipe bands to string quartets.
+A popular venue for a wide range of musical entertainment, from brass bands, pipe bands to string quartets.
 It is also used for functions such as weddings and is particularly pleasant during springtime, with the flowering of hundreds of thousands of daffodils.

 The Rotunda has a Grade II Heritage New Zealand(external link) listing.